On the Bipartiteness Constant and Expansion of Cayley Graphs: Introduction

 \subsection{Notations}

-Let $G=(V,E)$ be a $d$-regular connected non-bipartite graph on $n$ vertices.
+Recall that a $d$-regular graph is one in which each vertex has exactly $d$ neighbors.
+Throughout this paper we will let $G=(V,E)$ be a $d$-regular, connected, non-bipartite simple graph on $n$ vertices.
 For a subset $S \subset V$, let $\partial(S)$ denote the edge boundary of $S$, namely the set of edges with precisely one endpoint in $S$. $\partial_{out}(S)$ is the outer vertex boundary, the set of vertices that are not in $S$ but do have a neighbor in $S$.
 Let $h(G)$ denote the (edge) Cheeger constant of $G$ defined as The classical isoperimetric constant {\em expansion} is defined using the outer vertex boundary:

-Let $A = [1_{x\sim y}/d]$ be the normalized adjacency matrix and $\Delta = I-A$ the normalized Laplacian.
+Let $A = [\tfrac{1}{d}1_{x\sim y}]$ be the normalized adjacency matrix and $\Delta = I-A$ the normalized Laplacian.
 Write $1 = \lambda_1(A)\geq \dots \ge \lambda_n =: -1+\mu$.
 Observe that $\mu >0$, since $G$ is assumed to be non-bipartite.